samuelcmace/nodejs-store/README.md

 The recommended way to run the application is using Docker Compose &ndash; a simple container orchestration system designed for simple projects (much like this one).
-Working with Docker Compose will require the installation of [Docker Desktop](https://www.docker.com/products/docker-desktop/) on most platforms.
-On Windows, this can be accomplished via the [Chocolatey package manager](https://chocolatey.org/)in an admin PowerShell prompt:
+Working with Docker Compose will require the installation of [Docker Desktop](https://www.docker.com/products/docker-desktop/) on most platforms or the Docker Engine on Linux ( Other containerization platforms such as
+Podman should also work, but are untested).

+To install Docker Desktop on Windows via the [Chocolatey package manager](https://chocolatey.org/), execute the following in an admin PowerShell prompt:

 ```shell
 choco install docker-desktop